 We perform 5 experiments to analyze the impact of individual components in the description prompt.
-In each experiment, we provide observation and action prompts $(P{Hist})$ .
+In each experiment, we provide observation and action prompts ( $P{Hist}$ ).
 For evaluation, we consider two metrics: normalized walking time and success rate.
 To clarify, the term "normalized walking time" denotes the proportion of time a robot can walk before it falls.
-The success rate is measured by the percentage of the trials that the robot is able to finish, where each trial lasts for 10 seconds, and we have 5 trials for each experiment.
-In the design of the first experiment (E1), we exclude the description prompt entirely (we only have $P{Hist}$ , and set $P{Desc} = \emptyset$ ).
-In the second experiment (E2), we only provide the meaning of input and output space $(P{Desc} = \{P{IO}\})$ .
-In the third experiment (E3), we include the joint order $(P{Desc} = \{P{IO}, P{JO}\})$ .
-In the fourth experiment (E4), we incorporate prompts such as task description, meaning of input and output space, joint order, and the full control pipeline $(P{Desc} = \{P{TD}, P{IO}, P{JO}, P{CP}\})$ .
+The success rate is measured by the percentage of the trials that the robot is able to finish, where each trial lasts for 10 seconds and we have 5 trials for each experiment.
+In the design of the first experiment (E1), we exclude the description prompt entirely (only $P{Hist}$ ).
+In the second experiment (E2), we only provide the meaning of input and output space $(P{IO})$ .
+Additionally, we include the joint order $(P{IO} + P{JO})$ in the third experiment (E3).
+In the fourth experiment (E4), we incorporate prompts such as task description, meaning of input and output space, joint order, and the full control pipeline $(P{TD} + P{IO} + P{JO} + P{CP})$ .
 For the fifth experiment (E5), we employed a complete description prompt.
 The experimental result is demonstrated in Fig. 5, where we can see that the full description prompt has the highest normalized walking time and success rate.
 Based on the results from the first experiment, without a description prompt (E1), there is a minimal likelihood of LLMs prompting a robot to walk.

 Fig. 6: Observation and Action Length Comparison.
-We conduct experiments for historical observation and action lengths of size 0, 10, 30, and 50.
-With lengths ranging from 0 to 50, the LLM token consumption is approximately 348, 1738, 4518, and 7298 tokens, respectively.
+We conduct experiments for historical observation and action lengths as 0, 10, 30, and 50.
+With lengths ranging from 0 to 50, the LLM token consumptions are approximately 348, 1738, 4518, and 7298, respectively.